Tuatara-VFX/TFlow/README.md

 - **Softness**

-  Use a small value do detect fine detail/slow motion and a larger value for fast motion.
+  Use a small value to detect fine detail/slow motion and a larger value for fast motion.
-  Using a larger value slow down the baking process.
+  Using a larger value slows down the baking process.
   This setting is a simplification of *Search size* in *Advanced* settings.

 - **Offset**

   Play with this value if the blending doesn't look correct.
-  Most of the time, there is no need to change it and you can leave it to 0.
+  Most of the time, there is no need to change it and you can leave it at 0.
   This setting will offset *Motion intensity* in *Advanced* settings.
-  It doesn't affect the motion vectors but only the blending.
+  It doesn't affect the motion vectors, only the blending.

 - **Input downsample**